Achievable logoAchievable logo

 Holding, directly or indirectly, client funds or securities, or having any authority to obtain possession of them

-NASAA rules go on to define custody further.
+NASAA rules expand on what counts as custody.
 Custody also includes:

 Possession of client funds or securities unless the investment adviser receives them inadvertently and returns them to the sender within three business days of receiving them and the investment adviser maintains the records

-Custody could exist if a client mistakenly sends a check, wires funds, or transfers securities into the possession of the adviser.
-For example, what if the investment adviser recommends the purchase of a Vanguard mutual fund, and the client mistakenly sends the payment to the adviser instead of their Vanguard account?
-As long as payment is returned to the client or forwarded to the proper destination in three business days, custody has not occurred.
+Custody can arise if a client mistakenly sends a check, wires funds, or transfers securities to the adviser.
+For example, suppose the adviser recommends a Vanguard mutual fund and the client mistakenly sends the payment to the adviser instead of to Vanguard.
+If the adviser returns the payment to the client or forwards it to the correct destination within three business days, custody has not occurred.

-If more than three business days elapses, the adviser has taken custody.
-Later in this chapter, we’ll learn all the steps an adviser must take prior to taking custody.
-Obviously, these obligations will not take place if a check or payment is held too long, resulting in the adviser breaking custody laws.
+If more than three business days pass, the adviser has taken custody.
+Later in this chapter, you’ll see the steps an adviser must take before taking custody.
+Those steps won’t be met if the adviser simply holds a check too long, which would put the adviser in violation.

 Any arrangement… under which the investment adviser is authorized or permitted to withdraw client funds or securities maintained with a custodian upon the investment adviser’s instruction to the custodian

-Merely having access to client funds or securities is considered custody.
-For example, this would include the ability to pull funds directly from a client’s bank account.
+Even without physically holding assets, authority to access or withdraw client funds or securities is custody.
+For example, having the ability to pull funds directly from a client’s bank account would be custody.

 Any capacity… that gives the investment adviser or its supervised person legal ownership of or access to client funds or securities.

-Custody also includes giving an adviser ownership over funds or securities, or legal authority over those funds or securities.
-The most common example of this involves appointing an adviser as the trustee of a trust.
-Trusts are legal entities set up to benefit a specific beneficiary (e.g. a family trust).
-Trustees are legally appointed to manage the trust, giving them full access to any securities or funds owned by the trust.
-If an adviser is appointed as trustee of a trust, they legally have custody of that trust.
+Custody also includes situations where the adviser has legal ownership or legal authority over client assets.
+A common example is serving as trustee of a trust.
+Trusts are legal entities set up to benefit a beneficiary (for example, a family trust).
+Trustees are legally appointed to manage the trust and have access to the trust’s assets.
+If an adviser is appointed as trustee, the adviser has custody of the trust.

-Investment advisers often have unaffiliated broker-dealers maintain custody on their behalf.
-Although uncommon, it is possible an adviser takes custody themselves (or has an affiliated business do it).
-In order to do so, these obligations must be fulfilled:
+Investment advisers often use unaffiliated broker-dealers to maintain custody on their behalf.
+Although it’s uncommon, an adviser may take custody directly (or through an affiliated business).
+If the adviser takes custody, these obligations apply:

 • Confirm state administrator allows custody